 Lawsuits Allege Zantac Use Caused Cancer

 Zantac is one of many medications used to decrease the symptoms of heartburn and acid reflux.
 In exchange, however, some patients might develop cancer or experience Zantac cancer symptoms.
-In fact, the risk of Zantac cancers caused the FDA to request that manufacturers remove all ranitidine and Zantac products from the shelves.
-The company has stated that it will not return.
+In fact, the risk of Zantac cancers has caused the FDA to request that manufacturers remove all ranitidine and Zantac products from the shelves.
+The company has stated that Zantac will not return.
 If you or a loved one has already taken Zantac, and developed cancer, learn what your legal options are by talking with an experienced product liability lawyer today.

 After a Zantac cancer diagnosis, it is important to know that you are not alone.
 There are many individuals who suffer from the same illnesses and complications after taking ranitidine.
 The key is to find a law firm that can offer you the support and legal guidance you need during this time to help you obtain the compensation you deserve.

 Filing a Zantac cancer lawsuit is not easy and can take considerable time and legal experience.
 Your time is better spent focusing on your health and your treatment.
 Let an experienced Zantac Cancer Lawyer at our law firm focus their efforts on collecting the evidence you need and filing your claim.

 Drug companies whose negligence results in serious harm to patients and consumers should be held accountable.
 Thousands of Zantac lawsuits are currently being filed across the country.
 At Dolman Law Group, we understand the impact of Zantac on people who develop cancer.
 You may have just been trying to heal your heartburn but ended up with a much worse illness.
 Our Zantac cancer attorneys will work to hold Zantac manufacturers accountable for failure to warn, design defects, or manufacturing defects.